Home » History Notes » Satyashodhak Samaj

 Satyashodhak Samaj UPSC

 The Satyashodhak Samaj, a lower caste group, made a vital contribution to eradicating Maratha boundaries and forging Maratha identity.
-There was enough justification for Mahatma Phule’s campaign, notwithstanding the fact that it was anti-Brahmin.
+There was enough justification for Mahatma Phule’s campaign, even though it was anti-Brahmin.
 Raising awareness among the lower castes in preparation for a social revolution included anti-Brahmanism.
 In this article for UPSC Exam Preparation, learn everything there is to know about Satyashodhak Samaj.

 Sharing is caring!